elsieyin/Stella/README.md

 Consistency, Understand, Emotional Support.

 We're hoping to build a chatbot that feels like girl/boyfriend, maybe oneday AI assistant, Operation System, even Life3.0.
-Our ultimate goal is for her to have her self-consious.
+Our ultimate goal is for her to have her self-consious, to love.

 1.0edition
 basic small talks.
 Morning Nights hugs.